back to House of the Sun

 This article is also available in PDF format

 I came to write this rather unusual article because I live in a town (Woodstock, NY) where a Buddhist monastery is nested up a mountain (Karma Triyana Dharmachakra, or KTD).
-Several years ago I spent some time up there, and noticed a couple of things I didn't like.
+Many years ago I spent some time up there, and noticed a couple of things I didn't like.
 The monastery is also the official seat of the Karmapa, the traditional leader of the Kagyu lineage (also called the Black Hats).
 At that time I had no idea what or who the Karmapa is.
 In 2007 the Dalai Lama visited the monastery.
 When I did some research on the internet about who the Karmapa is, I stumbled on a lot of not-so-nice facts about not only the whole Karmapa controversy, but also the history of the Buddhist monasteries (issues they don't like to talk about).
 Actually, when you look at the information the Buddhist monasteries and their members give out, it is all like a heavenly world of happiness.
 But the more I started reading up on the world behind the facade, the more it became a brew of un-Buddhist behavior.
 A lot of people who are interested in Buddhism or have become Buddhist will have a hard time to accept this dark side.
 Nevertheless they should not confuse the Buddhist teachings with the Buddhist monasteries and their leaders.
 Humans are imperfect, and you will find corruption in all religious organization.
 This article is not an attack on the Buddhist monasteries, I just want to show you what I myself experienced and some facts that are known but hardly talked about within the Buddhist community itself.
 If you are interested in Buddhism, you should know what is going on and who you are putting your faith (and especially your money) in.

 buddha left his palace